7.3. Measures

 • Show that the interval (a, ) is measurable.

-The next two results shows that a measure has all of the properties of a length, but is no longer defined for all sets.
+The next result shows that a measure has all of the properties of a length: the measure of an interval is its length, and the measure of countably many disjoint sets it is additive.
+But, as we mentioned before, the price we have to pay for that is that it is no longer defined for all sets.

 Theorem 7.3.8: Properties of Lebesgue measure